oliwierzgorniak/kulki/README.md

 [Link](https://kulki.netlify.app/)

 ## Description
-An old game, which implements A* pathfinding algorithm
+An old game project, which implements A* pathfinding algorithm

 ## Technology
 I used typescript, typedoc, webpack and a decorator.